JalmarazMartn/VsCodeStepScripts/README.md

 * `JAMVScodestepsscripts.FavoritesScripts`: You can set here json script file paths to have a sort of shortcut to these scripts.
 For further explanations read "Files precedence".

 * `JAMVScodestepsscripts.confirmOnSkip`: Ask confirm before skip an step

+* `JAMVScodestepsscripts.scriptWhenOpenWS`: Set a script file to be executed when a workspace is opened.

 ## Known Issues